-The future is expected to bring great things for guests at the Oliver Inn, too.
-Plans include the creation of wellness retreats revolving around yoga, fitness, and a variety of outdoor adventures.
+The future is also expected to bring great things for guests at the Oliver Inn.
+Plans include the creation of wellness retreats revolving around yoga, fitness, and various outdoor adventures.

 Unique Duluth Experience

-One thing is for certain: The Oliver Inn is a great choice for those looking to have a uniquely Duluth, yet worldly, experience.
-“We love to travel around the world, absorb what we see and feel, and try to bring it back for our guests in some way,” Pierson said.
+One thing is certain: The Oliver Inn is a great choice for those looking to have a uniquely Duluth, yet worldly, experience.
+“We love to travel around the world, absorb what we see and feel, and try to bring it back for our guests somehow,” Pierson said.

-Guests at the Inn can expect a personal touch from their hosts, too.
-“Rod and I like to be there on Fridays to welcome our guests, and to observe their experience,” she added.
-“We want them to forget about their problems and just have fun.”
+Guests at the Inn can expect a personal touch from their hosts.
+“Rod and I like to be there on Fridays to welcome our guests and to observe their experience,” she added.
+“We want them to forget their problems and have fun.”

 For more information, please visit theoliverinn.com.